yasufumy/sequence-label/README.md

 # sequence-label

-`sequence-label` is a Python library that streamlines the process of creating tensors for sequence labeling data and reconstructing sequence labeling data from the output tensors of neural models.
+`sequence-label` is a Python library that streamlines the process of creating tensors for sequence labeling data and reconstructing sequence labeling data from tensors.
 Whether you're working on named entity recognition, part-of-speech tagging, or any other sequence labeling task, this library offers a convenient utility to simplify your workflow.

 ## Basic Usage